DigitalPublishingToolkit/PL-Manual-2016-2017/md/01_mainbody.md

 ##<span id="process">PROCESS</span>This section explains how we work: the process and design methods for completing your project.
 One of the methods we use, is the MediaLAB Amsterdam design process <!--insert link to design process-->, which is a problem-solving method that helps create and evaluate solutions in response to challenges.
 In this process one tries to evoke real curiosity in order to make teams feel highly motivated to  nd answers and solutions.
 This involves lots of iterations, making, prototyping, going out on field studies and testing each idea, concept or prototype with actual users.![](imgs/figure1.png)
 <!--image of bad quality, but gives an idea of what is desired. change icons.-->
 Figure 1.
 MediaLAB Amsterdam Design Process, Research, Translate and Create phase (source Manual MediaLAB Design Process 2014).###<span id="researchtranslatecreate">RESEARCH, TRANSLATE AND CREATE</span>At the start of every design challenge, and afterwards, at the start of each new stage in the design process, research has a central role.
 Research provides plenty of insights; how people act/think/feel and who the intended users are, within the context of the challenge.
 These insights are the key to a solution, but they have to be translated into actual design requirements: which are key for the optimal solution.
 This is something that can be decided on the basis of research, and implemented and tested by creating a prototype.
 A next step might be to research again into what you created by setting up a test with users.
 During the project there is a constant two-way flow: from research through translation to creation, and from creation through translation to research.###<span id="scrum">SCRUM</span>Scrum is an iterative and incremental process for the design and development of products and services, and it has a very specific way of organizing a team.
 Tasks are achieved faster and with higher quality when using the Scrum Framework.
 This is possible because of the high self-motivation of the team, which chooses its own tasks and how to execute them.
 The project partner’s demands are iteratively prioritized and quickly actualized.
 The flow of the design process is embedded in a sprint-based schedule, ideally supported by Scrum roles, rituals, sessions and artifacts that support the process.###<span id="sprints">SPRINTS</span>A ‘sprint’ (or iteration) is the basic unit of development.
 The sprint is a ‘timeboxed’ effort; that is, it is restricted to a specific duration.
 The sprints in the PublishingLab have an average duration of three weeks.
-However, teams are free to  t and perform more sprints within those scheduled three weeks.###<span id="rituals">RITUALS</span>Specific ‘rituals’ guide the development of a sprint.
+However, teams are free to perform more sprints within those scheduled three weeks.###<span id="rituals">RITUALS</span>Specific ‘rituals’ guide the development of a sprint.
 Each sprint starts with an ideation and planning session, has a mid-sprint translation / transfer session, and ends with a sprint review meeting and retrospective.
 During a sprint, the team has daily stand-up meetings.

 ![](imgs/figure2.png)
 <!--image of bad quality, but gives an idea of what is desired. symbol can be changed.-->